Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 How are brain injuries assessed and evaluated?

 The number of assessment and evaluation tools for traumatic brain injuries has grown exponentially since the turn of the century.
-Some of the early assessment tools were useful for assessing the severity of an injury after the accident, and some of the more modern ones have been tailored to do a better job at tracking progress during the recovery.
+Some of the early assessment tools were useful for assessing the severity of an injury after the accident, and some of the more modern ones have been tailored to track progress during the recovery better.
 There are over two dozen medically recognized and regularly utilized brain injury assessment tests.
-In the article, we will discuss the Glasgow Coma Scale, some of the more common tools for immediate assessment, some of the common tests and evaluation tools for those suffering from long-term effects, as well as some of the new technology used.
+In the article, we will discuss the Glasgow Coma Scale, some more common tools for immediate assessment, standard tests and evaluation tools for those suffering from long-term effects, and some of the new technology used.

 While it is still used, it has many disadvantages.
-First off, it takes specialized training to administer it, and it has many subjective components that can result in variations of the total score.
-Additionally, there is a lot of variability in the scoring between the types of impaired functions, such as someone who has severe inability to respond verbally could wind up with an intermediate score because of the other two testing areas.
+First, it takes specialized training to administer, and it has many subjective components that can result in variations in the total score.
+Additionally, there is a lot of variability in the scoring between the types of impaired functions.
+For example, someone severely unable to respond verbally could have an intermediate score because of the other two testing areas.
 The scoring is also considered particularly ineffective with children.

-There are a large number of assessment tools and tests that are regularly used by physicians to determine the potential severity of a concussion, traumatic brain injury, and recovery.
-These tools are often utilized to determine if more sophisticated testing, such as computerized neurocognitive tests or imaging are needed.
+There are a large number of assessment tools and tests that physicians regularly use to determine the potential severity of a concussion, traumatic brain injury, and recovery.
+These tools are often utilized to determine if more sophisticated testing, such as computerized neurocognitive tests or imaging, is needed.

 Some of the more common concussion grading systems include the Acute Concussion Evaluation.
 This tool is generally a questionnaire and is particularly useful as it can be used in succession to determine if recovery is potentially being made or has stalled.